Thiago Viana

-Thiago Viana dos Santos (born 29 May 1989) is a Brazilian women's football manager.
+Thiago Viana dos Santos (born 29 May 1989) is a Brazilian football coach, currently the head coach of São Paulo's women's team.

 Career

-A graduated in physical education from USP, Viana worked at several football schools in the city of São Paulo, in addition to the Centro Olímpico.
+A graduate in physical education from USP, Viana worked at several football schools in the city of São Paulo, in addition to the Centro Olímpico.
 In 2017, he was hired to command the under-16 team of São Paulo FC, leading the under-18 and under-20 categories in the following years.
 In December 2022, after the dismissal of Lucas Piccinato, he took over the command of the women's main team.

 In March 2025 Viana won his first professional title, the Supercopa do Brasil.